-As we continue our mini series, helping ease us back into life after lockdown, OUR SOUTH WALES takes us to Penarth.
+As we continue our mini series, OUR SOUTH WALES takes us to Penarth.

 Anyone who has visited the town will know it’s all about the sea, sand, food, shopping and the historic pier.
 If you live in the town however, life is much more than that.
 Penarth is a close-knit community, like most other places, but you really can’t talk about Penarth and not mention the money word.
 It is actually the wealthiest seaside resort in the Cardiff Urban Area, and the second largest town in the Vale of Glamorgan, next only to Barry.

 It’s a place full of charm, character and little surprises.
 There are quaint parks where you least expect them.
 Look down to the ground and you’ll see you are probably walking along the Wales Coast Path.
 There’s shopping of all kinds, and as for food and drink, that is certainly there in abundance.